wilwaesgoldl/core-engine/README.md

-# Core Engine: Cross-Chain Bridge Event Listener
+# Cross-Chain Bridge Event Listener Simulation

-This project is a Python-based simulation of a core component for a cross-chain bridge: the Event Listener and Relayer.
+This project is a Python-based simulation of a crucial component for a cross-chain bridge: the Event Listener and Relayer.
 It is designed to monitor events on a source blockchain (e.g., Ethereum) and trigger corresponding actions on a destination blockchain (e.g., Polygon).

 ## Concept